rafaroman18/MsPacmanAIandGames/README.md

 Finally, the state *Evade Ghost* will be reached out when the ghosts are flashing (while we are in *Chase Ghost* state) and if any ghost is in sight if we are in *Seek Pellets* state.
 We can reach out this state too if we are in *Seek Pellets* and we have any ghost in sight.

+To try this method, call the main of the class FiniteStateMachine.

+Making the states was easy, but the transitions between them have more things to be careful that it seems.
+For this reason, some transitions are not exactly as the graph seen.

+First of all, the transition *PowerPill is eaten* is implemented as the graph, no variations.
+The transition **Ghost Flashing** was made empirically, so the variable *TIME_FLASH* was created to vary the time MsPacman guess she should run from the ghosts.

+**Ghosts in sight** was made by a certain distance represented by the variable *VISIBLE_DISTANCE*.

+Finally, we must say that the transition *Ghost Flashing* has in mind only the Nearest Ghost who is edible (or if any Ghost is still Edible) and the transition *Ghosts in sight* only the NOT edible ghosts.

+## 2. Monte Carlo Tree Search